PSkot/Chess/README.md

 # Chess
  The classic game "Chess".
-Progammed using Pygame
+Programmed using Pygame.